Are Hearing Aids Waterproof?

 Accidents happen—almost everybody knows someone who has spilled coffee on their keyboard at work or jumped into a pool with their cellphone.
 Others would like to hear clearly while in a swimming pool.

 Unfortunately, while there was a truly waterproof hearing aid option available from Siemens for several years, it is now off the market.
-As of this writing, no other manufacturer has picked up the gauntlet, so there aren’t any truly waterproof hearing aids available.
+As of this writing, no other manufacturer has produced an equivalent product, so there aren’t any truly waterproof hearing aids available.
 Perhaps there will be again if demand is ever high enough.
 In the meantime, the best you can do is seek highly water-resistant hearing aids (rated IP68).

 How to avoid water damage